Dr. David Coster and Dr. Mathew Severidt comprise the general surgery team at Surgical Associates, LLP

-Afterward, he/she may choose to practice in this broad specialty or may sub-specialize into areas such as heart surgery, neurosurgery, plastic surgery, hand surgery, trauma and critical care, and others, thus confining his/her practice to a smaller niche.
+Afterward, he/she may choose to practice in this broad specialty or may sub-specialize into areas such as heart surgery, neurosurgery, plastic surgery, hand surgery, trauma, and critical care, and others, thus confining his/her practice to a smaller niche.

 Most General Surgeons adapt their surgical practice to the hospital and community in which they work, narrowing or broadening their surgical field depending upon the needs of the patients and doctors in their community.
-Thus a General Surgeon in a large urban area may choose to sub-specialize in and treat only diseases of a single organ or organ system (such as breast, liver, stomach, pancreas, esophagus) due to a large demand for such focused medical expertise.
+A General Surgeon in a large urban area may choose to sub-specialize in and treat only diseases of a single organ or organ system (such as breast, liver, stomach, pancreas, esophagus) due to a large demand for such focused medical expertise.
 In other settings, the General Surgeon may need to maintain a very broad practice focusing on many organ systems and surgical sub-specialty areas.

-Usually the broadly focused General Surgeon is an expert in the surgical treatment of all abdominal diseases and medical procedures having to do with cancer of the various abdominal organs and diseases of the stomach, liver, pancreas, gall bladder, spleen, small intestine, large intestine, appendix, rectum, anus, and soft tissues such as muscle and skin.
+Usually, the broadly focused General Surgeon is an expert in the surgical treatment of all abdominal diseases and medical procedures having to do with cancer of the various abdominal organs and diseases of the stomach, liver, pancreas, gall bladder, spleen, small intestine, large intestine, appendix, rectum, anus, and soft tissues such as muscle and skin.
 Trauma and accidental injuries, breast cancer, thyroid diseases, and arterial and venous diseases are usually also included in the General Surgeon's practice.